 Whether the telepharmacy is a standalone location or located inside of a clinic, the necessary prescription volume will vary.
 It’s best to analyze the target prescription volume on a case-by-case basis to ensure an accurate assessment of how many prescriptions a telepharmacy should aim to process per day, and what will be attainable for the location.
 Our team is best able to help you perform this prescription volume analysis.

 When it comes to population, this also varies greatly depending on the scenario.
 Generally speaking, the population of a community being served by a telepharmacy should be at least 750 people.
 This could be a small rural town, or perhaps an urban neighborhood with a high percentage of elderly or low-income households.
 If there is a clinic in the community, this is always a good sign, as people are already accessing some healthcare services in their own community, and chances are good they’ll not only be receptive to a pharmacy, but the clinic would also be excited to have accessible pharmacy services available to the patients as well.

 As a pharmacist or pharmacy owner, you are the expert on your business and surrounding community.
 If you have locations in mind that you feel would be a good fit for telepharmacy, our telepharmacy business consultants can help you explore those possibilities.
 Talk to people in the community including the city council and the local clinic, and figure out if there’s an opportunity to work together to expand your business while providing convenient pharmacy access.
 Telepharmacy is always a win-win.

-Keep in mind that telepharmacy is not permitted in every state, so if you’re curious if your state allows the practice, click here to find out.
-If you’d like to consult with a telepharmacy business consultant about possibly pursuing telepharmacy, click here to get in touch.
+Keep in mind that telepharmacy is not permitted in every state, so check if your state allows the practice.
+If you’d like to consult with a telepharmacy business consultant about possibly pursuing telepharmacy, get in touch.